lablup/aiotusclient/docs/api/kernels.rst

    * - HTTP Status Code
      - Description
    * - 204 No Content
-     - The kernel is successfully destroyed.
+     - The kernel is successfully restarted.
    * - 404 Not Found
      - There is no such kernel.